What to know about using data to improve diversity, equity, and inclusion

 Institutions themselves are prioritizing the creation of more equitable and inclusive work settings.
 The latest data on diversity and equity shows that institutions with robust diversity, equity, and inclusion (DEI) focuses are less likely to lose talented team members during these stressful times.
 Addressing equity gaps in the workplace is not only the right thing to do, but it also reinforces hospital teams and reduces turnover.

-Committing to and implementing strategies for DEI are also vital for reducing bias in the delivery of patient care.
+Committing to and implementing strategies for diversity, equity, and inclusion (DEI) in healthcare are also vital for reducing bias in the delivery of patient care.
 Understanding the varying health and systemic challenges of different demographics improves efforts to serve populations in an equitable way and develop treatment plans conducive to individual identity.